Boost-Productivity/boost-xypy/README.md

 3. **Create Subscriptions**: Drag from the right handle (●) of one folder to the left handle (●) of another
 4. **Execute**: Click "Execute" on any folder to run its function and trigger subscribers
 5. **Watch the Magic**: Connected folders automatically execute in sequence!
+6. **3D View**: Launch the neural visualization to see your workflow as a living 3D network

 ## 🐍 **Python Function Format**